asilmertkan/asilmertkan/README.md

 ### About Me

-I work with .NET Core, C#, and React on production-focused applications.
+I work with .NET Core, C#, Typescript & React on production-focused applications.
 I have extensive experience with Serenity Framework, dashboards, operator panels, and workflow-heavy systems.

 I bring over 20 years of experience in finance and accounting management, and I specialize in ERP system implementation, optimization, and consulting.
 I enjoy improving existing codebases and building reliable backend structures.